imcbrearty/GENIE/README.md

 Pre-trained GNN's, and pre-computed travel time fields will be supplied in the future, to faciliate easier use and allow users to only have to run steps (i-iii), and (vi). above.
 Running additional re-location techniques like NonLinLoc or HypoDD with the associated picks from this model can often improve event location accuracies.

-## Tutorials

-Look in Examples/Ferndale.zip for example trained models and applications to real data.

 ## Extra information

 The pre-print is given at https://arxiv.org/abs/2209.07086.
 The datasets used in this study are available in https://github.com/imcbrearty/GENIE/tree/main/BSSA.